neztEx/Spatial_Crime_Analysis/backend/README.md

 Make sure no process is running at port 5432.

 ### ` python3 server.py` Runs the app in the development mode.

-\
-The server will run at the port 5432 \
+`The server will run at the port 5432 locally`